 We talked about potential applications for object storage, including backup, cloud storage for his customers, OIO-FS for local NFS/SMB connectivity, and so on.
-Eventually I suggested that he start thinking about building a first OpenIO SDS installation with the hardware he already has, the blades.
+Eventually I suggested to start thinking about building a first OpenIO installation with the hardware he already has, the blades.

 When small really means small

 The minimal OpenIO configuration in production is three nodes, one disk per node.
 And the nodes could be different from each other.
 But ten is a great number to start with, enabling erasure coding from day one for better efficiency.

 Ten blades (2*2TB) is 40TB raw, which corresponds to more than 26TB usable with EC6+3.
 And you don't need any hardware support contract for it.
 This configuration can lose up to three blades and still function.
 This is probably better resiliency and availability than any other traditional storage device in your infrastructure today.